halvorot/power-asset-optimizer/README.md

 Register an asset through a POST request to the `/api/v1/asset` endpoint.

+An asset has the following properties:

+- Name (unique identifier)
+- Minimum power usage (Kilowatts)
+- Maximum power usage (Kilowatts)
+- Total energy usage per 24 hours (Kilowatt hours)
+- Price area

 ## Power usage optimization

 Optimize power usage for a specific asset with a GET request to the `/api/v1/optimize/{assetName}` endpoint.
 The date to optimize for can be passed as a request parameter (optional, defaults to tomorrow).

 The optimization will return a list of power usage for the next day, from midnight to midnight.